andreygorbachev/calendar/README.md

 As we are doing some caching inside calendar we throw an exception if one checks for a business day before "from" or after "until".

-# roadmap
-1) maybe do better for rule based calendars (until date does not make sense in this case)